Measles, Mumps, and Rubella (MMR) Vaccine

 - You were born after 1956.
 (If you were born during or before 1956, you are presumed to be immune, because many children had the diseases then.)

 - You are planning to or may become pregnant.

-- You experienced a severe allergic reaction following the first MMR shot.
+- You have a severe allergic reaction following the first MMR shot.

 - You are allergic to gelatin or neomycin.

-- You may be pregnant or are planning to become pregnant in the next four weeks.
+- You may be pregnant or are planning to become pregnant in the next 4 weeks.
 (The vaccine is safe if you are breastfeeding.)

-- Your immune system is suppressed because of cancer drugs, corticosteroids, or AIDS.
+- Your immune system is weak because of cancer drugs, corticosteroids, or AIDS.